entropyltd/spark-cloud/README.md

 spark-cloud will currently only work in us-east AWS zone, support for other zones coming very soon!

+# Cluster Security
+Spark-cloud relies on ip level security for access to web UIs, you should specify `--authorized-address=your.ip.address/32` when running the real cluster.

 At the moment the auto-scaling group will start with 2 slaves, the minimum will be 2 slaves and the maximum 8.

 # Example usage